-The Trustee cannot usually directly influence the managers' policies where the Trustee holds assets in pooled funds.
+The Trustee cannot usually directly influence the managers' policies on liquidity where the Trustee holds assets in pooled funds.
 The investment managers have discretion over the timing of realisation of investments of the Scheme and in considerations relating to the liquidity of investments.

-When appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for benefit payments and other outgoings, and informs the investment managers of any liquidity requirements.
-The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g., property).
+For the DB section, when appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for any outgoings and informs the investment managers of any liquidity requirements.
+The Trustee's preference is for investments that are readily realisable, but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g., infrastructure).